ibm-cloud-docs/containers/cs_vpn.md

 * The strongSwan Helm chart does not provide metrics or monitoring of the network traffic flowing over the VPN connection.
 For a list of supported monitoring tools, see [Logging and monitoring services](/docs/containers?topic=containers-health).
 * Only strongSwan Helm chart versions that were released in the last 6 months are supported.
 Ensure that you consistently [upgrade your strongSwan Helm chart](/docs/containers?topic=containers-vpn#vpn_upgrade) for the latest features and security fixes.

-Your cluster users can use the strongSwan VPN service to connect to your Kubernetes master through the private service endpoint.
-However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection.
-You can expose the private service endpoint of the master for your cluster users by [using a private network load balancer (NLB)](/docs/containers?topic=containers-access_cluster#access_private_se).
-The private NLB exposes the private service endpoint of the master as an internal `172.21.x.x` cluster IP address that the strongSwan VPN pod can access.
-If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
+Your cluster users can use the strongSwan VPN service to connect to your Kubernetes master through the private cloud service endpoint.
+However, communication with the Kubernetes master over the private cloud service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection.
+You can expose the private cloud service endpoint of the master for your cluster users by [using a private network load balancer (NLB)](/docs/containers?topic=containers-access_cluster#access_private_se).
+The private NLB exposes the private cloud service endpoint of the master as an internal `172.21.x.x` cluster IP address that the strongSwan VPN pod can access.
+If you enable only the private cloud service endpoint, you can use the Kubernetes dashboard or temporarily enable the public cloud service endpoint to create the private NLB.
 {: tip}

 <br />